manovG/Python_practice/NumPy/README.md

-# Data clening and preprocvessing of a file
+## Data clening and preprocessing of a file

 1. Importing the Data
 2. Checking for Incomplete Data